ocaml/platform-blog/opam-2-0-9.md

 3. From source, manually: see the instructions in the [README](https://github.com/ocaml/opam/tree/2.0.9#compiling-this-repo).

 We hope you enjoy this new minor version, and remain open to [bug reports](https://github.com/ocaml/opam/issues) and [suggestions](https://github.com/ocaml/opam/issues).

-> NOTE: this article is cross-posted on [opam.ocaml.org](https://opam.ocaml.org/blog/) and [ocamlpro.com](http://www.ocamlpro.com/category/blog/), and published in [discuss.ocaml.org](https://discuss.ocaml.org/t/ann-opam-2-0-8-release/7242).
-Please head to the latter for the comments!